SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Both mares shared a chuckle.

 Starlight pointed back across the hall.
-"That ones actually the laundry room.
+"That one's actually the laundry room.
 We don't use it much."

 "Makes sense."